RenzeLou/RenzeLou.github.io/_pages/about.md

   - /about.html
 ---

 I am now a first-year PhD student at Temple University (2022 fall enrollment), supervised by Prof. [Wenpeng Yin](https://sites.google.com/site/yinwenpeng1987/).
-Before TU, I was a undergraduate at Zhejiang University City College, cooperated with Prof. [Lin Sun](https://scholar.google.com/citations?user=48cqMXkAAAAJ&hl=zh-CN) and Dr. [Kai Zhang](https://drogozhang.github.io/).
+Before TU, I was an undergraduate at Zhejiang University City College, advised by Prof. [Lin Sun](https://scholar.google.com/citations?user=48cqMXkAAAAJ&hl=zh-CN) and Dr. [Kai Zhang](https://drogozhang.github.io/).

 My research interests include but are not limited to **Information Extraction** and **Pre-trained Language Model**.
 Recently, I have been studying **Emotion Analysis in Conversations** intensively.